Sámi people: History of scientific research carried out on the Sámi

 The genetic makeup of Sámi people has been extensively studied for as long as such research has been in existence.
 Ethnographic photography of the Sámi began with the invention of the camera in the 19th century.
 This continued on into the 1920s and 1930s, when Sámi were photographed naked and anatomically measured by scientists, with the help of the local police—sometimes at gunpoint—to collect data that would justify their own racial theories.
 Thus, there is a degree of distrust by some in the Sámi community towards genetic research.

-Examples of discriminatory actions include the Statens Institut for Rasbiologi compulsory sterilization project on the basis of race, which continued until 1975, and Sámi graves being plundered to provide research materials, of which their remains and artifacts from this period from across Sápmi can still be found in various state collections.
+Sámi graves were plundered to provide research materials, of which their remains and artifacts from this period from across Sápmi can still be found in various state collections.
 In the late 19th century, colonial fascination with Arctic peoples led to human beings exhibited in human zoos.
 Sámi people were exhibited with their traditional lavvu tents, weapons, and sleds, beside a group of reindeer at Tierpark Hagenbeck and other zoos across the globe.